-A campus sexual assault is a sexual assault of an individual who is attending a college or university.
+A campus sexual assault, also known as a Title IX violation, is a sexual assault of an individual who is attending a college or university.
 Accusations of sexual assault on university or college campuses must be taken extremely seriously.
 Not only do students have the right to feel safe while on campus but they must also retain the right to be treated fairly by the law if they are accused of sexually assaulting someone.

 At King Law, our campus sexual assault lawyers are here to protect the rights of the accused.
 We handle Title IX defense for those accused of on and off-campus violations such as rape, sexual assault, sexual harassment, and dating abuse.